grafana/loki/docs/sources/rfcs/2022-03-RELEASE-CADENCE.md

 - **[MINOR](https://semver.org/#spec-item-7)** releases: around **once a quarter**
 - **[MAJOR](https://semver.org/#spec-item-8)** releases: no predefined schedule, likely every **12-18 months**

+Adherence to the Semantic Versioning specification is out of scope for this RFC.

 ## Backporting

 We can't expect all of our users to be running the latest release of Loki OSS at all times.
 As such, we want to propose a backporting strategy.